 According to current statistical insights from Pornhub, many people are responding to the crisis by turning to the “comfort” of online porn.

 Recently, Pornhub’s global traffic was up 5.7% from average midweek traffic.
 Some countries had drastically higher rates of traffic—like Thailand, at +15.4%, and Italy, at +13.8%.
-While the United States showed a smaller increase of traffic at +2.5%, some predict that US rates will rise as social distancing takes effect more prominently.
+While the United States showed a smaller increase of traffic at +2.5%, some predict that US rates have risen as social distancing took effect more prominently.

 Pornhub, no doubt, is thrilled by this global wave of house-ridden employees looking for ways to spend their time in isolation.
 As we said, they have already given free Pornhub Premium membership to Italians for a month, and they are extending the offer to other nations.

 Others in the porn industry are taking advantage of the virus-induced publicity by offering free porn, like this Japanese porn company.

 And as the porn industry welcomes the fresh wave of users, it is also churning out COVID-specific content in order to meet the demand of the 6,877,922+ global Pornhub searches containing the word “Corona” or “Covid” in the past month.

 You don’t have to jump to porn with the masses

 You’ve probably experienced your mom or dad looking at you sternly at least once in your life and saying: “If your friend jumped off a cliff, would you do it too?”

 The go-to for a world of people stuck inside might be to pass the time with porn—it’s as easy as a couple of clicks, available at any time of day or night, and adds a kind of rush to otherwise boring hours in isolation.

 But jumping off a cliff isn’t safe for the theoretical friends your mom likes to reference, and watching porn isn’t healthy for anyone now as we all wait out the COVID-19 pandemic.